McGuireWoods: 2000–present

 In June 2020, the Open Technology Fund (OTF) asked McGuireWoods, which had been advising it pro bono, for help in a conflict with the U.S. Agency for Global Media (USAGM) and its then-director Michael Pack.
 McGuireWoods advised it could not help in the case.
 OTF learned in December 2020 that the reason for the refusal was that McGuireWoods had decided to investigate OTF on behalf of USAGM and Pack instead.
 The Government Accountability Project, citing records obtained via the Freedom of Information Act, claimed McGuireWoods had billed USAGM $1.625 million at an average rate of $320 an hour after receiving a no-bid contract to investigate OTF as well as Voice of America employees.

+In 2022, Trump's Save America political action committee paid McGuireWoods almost $900,000 in legal fees.

+In 2025, McGuireWoods appointed four new office managing partners, Ryan Buchanan, Todd Dressel, Melissa Martinez, and Tyler VanHoutan.